stalkrbeardedler18/project-clean-code/CODE_STANDARDS.md

 ## Comments and Documentation
 - Document your code using comments where necessary and maintain up-to-date documentation.
 - Use docstrings for complex functions and classes.
+- Ensure that all public methods and modules have corresponding documentation entries to aid in usability.